Online Safety & Privacy

 Online interaction is one of the biggest concerns facing parents today.
 You can use parental controls to restrict what your child can do online.
 For older children, you may prefer to not restrict online interaction and instead focus on teaching them how to interact safely online.
 Friendships formed online are becoming a normal part of today’s world so understanding how to do that safely is a key part of using technology.

-Keep an eye on your child’s friend list to see who they are connecting with when they play.
+Talk with your child to understand who they are connecting with when they play.
 Be sure to have a shared understanding of how to handle friend requests from unknown users, how to accept or reject friend requests, and how to block users.
-Invitations to move to another platform where open communication or sharing of photos/videos can occur should be declined or handled very carefully, and with parental involvement.
+Let your kids know that they don't have to accept a friend request if they don't want to.
+This can be a conversation starter about what your kid is up to and getting to know how they interact with friends.

 What should my child do if they experience disruptive behavior while playing online?